The most interesting facts about Vatican City, from the world’s smallest country to being entirely surrounded by the city of Rome.

 5. It also has the world’s smallest population of any independent state.

-6. The flag of Vatican City is square and is divided vertically by yellow and white stripes with an emblem on the white stripe featuring two crossed keys and a papal tiara.
+6. The flag of Vatican City is square and is divided vertically by yellow and white stripes, with an emblem on the white stripe featuring two crossed keys and a papal tiara.
 The crossed keys represent Saint Peter and the yellow and white represent the pope’s spiritual and worldly power.

 7. Vatican City is the residence of the spiritual leadership of the Pope, the Roman Catholic Church.

-8. Vatican City is all that remains of the extensive Papal States of central Italy. the Papal States were territories over which the pope had sovereignty from 756 to 1870.
+8. Vatican City is all that remains of the extensive Papal States of central Italy.
+The papal States were territories over which the pope had sovereignty from 756 to 1870.
 They were steadily conquered by Italian forces during the course of Italian unification during the 19th century.

-9. Vatican City has a tiny international border of just 3.4km (2.1mi).
+9. Vatican City has a tiny international border of just 3.4 km (2.1 mi).

 11. From 1870 to 1929, popes refused to leave the Vatican as they refused to recognize the authority of the Kingdom of Italy.
 They were known as “prisoners in the Vatican” until 1929 when Italy’s Fascist government negotiated the Lateran Pacts that created the present city-state.

 13. One of the Vatican’s most famous sites is St Peter’s Basilica.
-It was completed in 1626 after 120 years of construction.
+It was completed in 1615 after 109 years of construction.
 With a 187m-long (646 ft) interior and covering more than 15,000 sq m (3.7 acres), it is Italy’s largest and richest basilica.

-14. St Peter’s Basilica in Vatican City is the second largest church in the world after the Basilica of Our Lady of Peace of Yamoussoukro Ivory Coast.
+14. St Peter’s Basilica in Vatican City is the second largest church in the world after the Basilica of Our Lady of Peace of Yamoussoukro, Ivory Coast.

-15. St Peter’s Basilica is built on top of the Tomb of St Peter which is believed to contain the remains of St Peter (Peter the Apostle), one of the Twelve Apostles of Jesus Christ and one of the first leaders of the early Church.
+15. St Peter’s Basilica is built on top of the Tomb of St Peter, which is believed to contain the remains of St Peter (Peter the Apostle), one of the Twelve Apostles of Jesus Christ and one of the first leaders of the early Church.

-16. Vatican City is also known as Holy See – the name given to the government of the Roman Catholic Church, which is led by the pope as the bishop of Rome.
+16. Vatican City is also known as the Holy See – the name given to the government of the Roman Catholic Church, which is led by the pope as the bishop of Rome.

 17. In 2013, Benedict XVI became the first pope to resign from office since Pope Gregory XII in 1415.
 Pope Benedict cited his age and declining health as reasons for his resignation.